bmac/data-binding-best-practices/README.md

     - computed state
     - Usually works with the model
     - Yehuda Katz calls this a Presentation Model
+    - All about state, responding to domain events, Do not put business logic here
   - Template
     - The DOM
     - Script tags